-- In Star Trek: Deep Space Nine, Benjamin Sisko is the son of one of the Prophets and a human man.
+- In Star Trek: Deep Space Nine, Benjamin Sisko is the son of a human man and one of the Prophets (possessing a human woman).

 - Leontius from Sound Horizon's Moira is noted to be descended from the Thunder God from his mother's side.
 As his siblings, so are Elefseus and Artemisia.

 - The original demigod, Gilgamesh himself, was actually two-thirds god.

 - Dragons in eastern mythology are often part-godly in nature.